A former teacher and coach facing sexual misconduct charges entered an Alford plea Friday afternoon in Anne Arundel County Circuit Court.

 Jeffery Robert Sears Jr., 30, was charged with two counts of sex abuse of a minor and one count of fourth-degree sex offense.
 By entering an Alford plea, Sears admitted that the state had enough of a case against him to find him guilty while maintaining his innocence.
 The plea carries the same weight as a guilty plea.

-Sears was arrested Dec.
-8, 2011, after police alleged he had sexual relationships with three girls ranging in age from 15 to 16 while they were students at Glen Burnie High.
+after police alleged he had sexual relationships with three girls ranging in age from 15 to 16 while they were students at Glen Burnie High.
 Police said the incidents reportedly took place both on and off campus, during and after school hours, between November 2009 and October 2011.

 During the hearing, Assistant State's Attorney Kathleen Rogers described alleged sexual relationships between Sears and three Glen Burnie students—one who graduated in 2011 and two who still attend the school.
 Two of the victims attended the hearing.